 Ian Warrick tipped his champagne flute and took a lengthy swallow.
-It didn’t help.
-He eyed the pale amber liquid.
+He’d far prefer whisky or brandy.
+He eyed the pale amber liquid in his still half-full glass.
 The insipid wine masquerading as champagne did little to wash away the bitterness lingering in his soul.

-A young woman partnered by a fusty old lord whirled by.
-Ian’s gaze followed her.
+A young woman partnered by a fusty old lord whirled by, and Ian’s gaze followed her.

-After seeking her the better part of an hour, he’d finally found her, or more on point, he’d had her pointed out to him.
-A half-smile tugged his lips upward as he watched the aged poger trying to steer her into a secluded alcove behind a wall of potted greenery.
-Even across the ballroom, Ian saw her tromp on the ancient fellow’s foot.
+After seeking her the better part of an hour, he’d finally found the chit.
+Or more on accurately, she’d been pointed out to him.
+A half-smile tugged his lips upward as he watched the aged poger attempt to steer her into a secluded alcove behind a wall of potted greenery.
+Even across the ballroom, he couldn’t miss her tromping on the ancient fellow’s foot.

 That had been no accident.

-He lounged against the ballroom’s intricately carved doorframe and glanced around the opulent room.
-The light of dozens of candles reflected off the crystal chandeliers and framed mirrors gilding one side of the room.
-The dancers were a blur of pulsing colors before the reflective glass.
+Lounging against the intricately-carved doorframe, he glanced around the opulent ballroom.
+Candlelight glistened off the crystal chandeliers and framed mirrors gilding the room’s far side.
+The glass reflected the dancers in a blur of pulsing colors.

-This was the first social event he’d attended since resigning his commission in His Majesty’s Army.
+This was the first social event he’d attended since resigning his commission in His Majesty’s army.
 The first since he’d assumed the duties of the seventh Viscount Warrick.
-The first since his father succumbed to heart failure brought on by Geoff’s death.
+The first since his father had succumbed to heart failure brought on by Geoff’s death.

-Ian sought Miss Caruthers again.
-His gaze lingered.
+Ian sought Miss Caruthers again, and his gaze lingered.
 His younger brother was dead.
 Because of her.
-Like a rapier between his ribs, pain pierced him sharp and fierce, hitching the air in his lungs.
+Like a rapier between his ribs, pain stabbed him sharp and fierce, hitching the air in his lungs.
 He exhaled—a slow, deliberate breath.
 Narrowing his eyes, he lifted the flute to his lips.

 A lieutenant reeking of strong spirits staggered from the ballroom and plowed into him.
 Ian choked on the wine trickling down his throat.
 “Good—God—man,” he said between strangled coughs.

-Swallowing against the stinging in his throat, Ian beckoned to a livered servant.
+Swallowing against the stinging in his throat, Ian beckoned to a liveried servant.
 “Help that chap, please.”

-He pointed to the lieutenant weaving his way through the doorway and careening into any guest unfortunate enough to be in his path.
-The crimson-uniformed soldier traveled but a dozen steps more before casting up his accounts on the glossy marble floor.
-Gentlemen raised their voices in protest as ladies yanked their skirts aside, squawking in outrage.
+He indicated the lieutenant weaving his way through the doorway and careening into any guest unfortunate enough to be in his path.
+The crimson-uniformed soldier traveled but a dozen more steps before casting up his accounts on the glossy marble floor.
+Gentlemen raised their voices in protest as ladies squawked their outrage and yanked their skirts aside.

 Ian curved his lips again.
 Poor sot.
 He’d done it up brown—literally.
-The ballroom was much too warm, the crush of guests intolerable.
-He inhaled, and his nose twitched.
+The ballroom was much too warm; the crush of guests intolerable.
+He inhaled, and his nostrils twitched.
 The place stank of sweat, unwashed bodies, and an abundance of cloying perfume.
 He smirked.
 No doubt the ball would be touted a haut ton success despite the lieutenant’s messy mishap.

 Nor could the explanation Prinny demanded for Geoff’s role in the Duke of Paneswort’s death.
+Ian twisted his lips into a grimace.
 Paneswort, a royal pain in the arse, had been a particular favorite of the Prince Regent’s.

 At any rate, Prinny was irate.
-So, Ian cast off propriety, abandoned the peace and quiet of his country house, Somersfield, and ventured into this fray despite the ton’s disapproval of his presence.
-He’d deal with Miss Caruthers, then pacify His Majesty.
+So, Ian had cast off propriety, abandoned the peace and quiet of Somersfield, his country house, and ventured into this fray despite the ton’s disapproval of his presence.
+He’d deal with Miss Caruthers, pacify His Majesty, and then return home.

-Turning, he rested his shoulder against the wall, the deep saffron-colored wallpaper, very much like the color of the mess in the process of being cleared away.
-His gaze swept the room once more.
+He rested his shoulder against the wall, the deep saffron-colored wallpaper, a similar shade to the mess on the floor in the process of being cleared away by two footmen.
+With a jaundiced eye, he scrutinized the room once more.
 Lord, how he despised these garish affairs.
 The pretentiousness.
 The fake smiles.
 The gossip.
 The social climbing.
-Every bit added to the bad taste in his mouth.
+All of it added to the bad taste in his mouth.

-He felt the fool, snooping round to determine who Miss Caruthers was.
-He’d stooped to eavesdropping on the spinsterish misses gossiping along the dance floor’s periphery.
+As he’d snooped around to determine who Miss Caruthers was, he’d felt an absolute fool.
+My God, he’d actually stooped to eavesdropping on the spinsterish misses gossiping along the dance floor’s periphery.
 When they’d turned their eager, expectant faces to him, he’d fled like a frightened dog with its tail between its legs.

-He’d resorted, without success until now, to asking acquaintances to identify Miss Caruthers to him.
-More than one male mouth stretched into a rakish grin at his probing.
+He’d resorted—without success until now—to asking acquaintances to identify Miss Caruthers.
+At his less than subtle probing, more than one male mouth had stretched into a rakish grin.

 “Want a taste of that, eh, Warrick?”

-Ian raised his glass again.
+Ian raised his glass to take a sip.
 Empty.
 The devil take it.

-Searching the room for a servant bearing more spirits, he tried to ignore the tittering débutantes and their match-making mamas vying for his attention.
+Searching the room for a servant bearing more spirits, he tried to ignore the tittering debutantes and their match-making mamas vying for his attention.
 He supposed he was ripe for the Marriage Mart now—rather like a piece of prime horseflesh at Tattersalls.
-Everyone present knew he was newly titled.
+Everyone present knew he recently came into his title.

 More than one affronted dame glared at him.
 He’d bet his favorite hunting hound they were more vexed with him for ignoring their transparent attempts to parade their calf-eyed daughters before him than his blatant disregard for mourning customs.

-Miss Caruthers commandeered his attention this evening.
-Frowning, Ian considered her.
-Adorned in a shimmering white gown, with some sort of filmy overskirt, she was, he grudgingly admitted, exquisite.
-Her black hair piled atop her head was adorned with a tiara and entwined with a filigree circlet.
-It twinkled each time she moved her head.
+This evening, Miss Caruthers commandeered his attention.
+Drawing his eyebrows together and flattening his lips, Ian considered her.
+Adorned in a shimmering white gown, with some sort of filmy silvery overskirt, she was—he grudgingly admitted—exquisite.
+A tiara entwined with a filigree circlet adorned her raven hair piled atop her head.
+The gems twinkled mischievously each time she moved.